Profile

 I set up MENTORS (Manchester ENT Oncology Recovery Support) in 2018 to support those affected by Head and Neck Cancer in Manchester and Cheshire.

-community for patients who are going through or have been through treatment.
+We have fundraisers in order to create a community for patients who are going through or have been through treatment.

 We know that some patients have excellent support from family and friends but we feel that no one should travel this path alone and that there is only so much that we can do in the clinical environment.